A bound state attractor in optical turbulence: Single NLSE soliton propagation in the SHE

 We repeat the analysis of Sec.~\ref{subsubsec:boundstate_oscillations} and display the results in Fig.~\ref{fig:1soli_oscillations}, showing: (a) timeseries of the peak amplitude $A(t) \coloneqq \max_x(|u(x,t)|)$, and the DST eigenvalues' imaginary parts $\zeta^{\rm Im}_1(t)$, and $\zeta^{\rm Im}_2(t)$, (b) the temporal PSDs of $A(t)$ and $\zeta^{\rm Im}_1$(t), and (c) the $(k,\omega)$ spectrum, overlaid with the PSD of $A(t)$.
-Carrying out a cross-correlation study as before, we once again find that the peak amplitude and $\zeta^{\rm Im}_1$ oscillate in phase, and that $\zeta^{\rm Im}_1$ and $\zeta^{\rm Im}_2$ oscillate out of phase.
+Carrying out a cross-correlation study as before, we once again find that the peak amplitude and $\zeta^{\rm Im}_1$ oscillate in phase, and that $\zeta^{\rm Im}_1$ and $\zeta^{\rm Im}_2$ oscillate in exact phase opposition.
 For brevity we omit displaying this study.

 Just like in the case of Sec.~\ref{sec:soliturb}, where a bound state emerged from a period of soliton turbulence, Figs.~\ref{fig:1soli_xt} and~\ref{fig:1soli_oscillations} demonstrate that when the NLSE soliton is launched into the SHE, the system again self-organises into a bound state comprising of two oscillating eigenvalues.
 In this case the bound state has a lower amplitude, such that the secondary soliton $\zeta_2$ fluctuates above and below the threshold $\zeta^{\rm Im}_{\rm th}$ set by the domain size; physically it dips in and out of existence.